friemen/aggregate/README.md

                     (fk-column :person false)]])
 ```

+The ids are auto generated integers, and the foreign keys establish
+referential integriy.
+Please note that schema definition / evolution
+is out of aggregate's scope, and just included for testing purposes.

-What follows is a global er-config that enables load, save! and delete!
+What follows is a global er-config that enables `load`, `save!` and
-to take the relationships into account.
+`delete!` to take the relationships into account.

 ```clojure
 (def er